cs2113-f24/cs2113-f24.github.io/syllabus.md

 - Comments must be substantive.
 - Select readable variable names and method names.
 - Use consistent indentation (preferred: two or four spaces).
-- Submit code that compiles (**non-compiling code will not be graded**).
-  - Additionally, your code should be compile in a standard, pre-described way for the class (e.g., `javac` without additional libraries, except perhaps the final project).
 - Be able to describe and answer questions about your code when prompted.
-- Verify your grade on programming assignments on the submitserver; we will be using your scores on the submitserver as your grade.
+- Verify your grade on programming assignments on the submitserver; we will be using your scores on the submitserver as your grade. **It is your responsibility to submit your code early and often to the submitserver** and ensure it passes all the test cases there.
+Note that, under load, the submitserver may take longer than a few seconds to return your score if many other students are also using it simultaneously.
+We will not accept any code that has not been submitted to the submitserver before the deadline.
+- Commit your changes incrementally to git, whether in the same day/coding session, or across days.
+Your git commit history must show evidence that you worked on your code meaningfully over time (as opposed to just checking in large blocks of code).
+We recommend students commit after they pass a new test case.

 ## Grading